apinf/docs/docs/develop/Integration/FIWARE_Summit_takeaways.md

 - Tooling for high availability
 - Components to process real-time (or just in time) data sources

 Adopting the FIWARE components could save APInf considerable resources, in terms of developer time and business capital.
-We could focus our efforts more narrowly on our unique value, rather than spreading ourselves widely trying to cover such a wide terrain.
+We could focus our efforts more narrowly on our unique value, rather than spreading ourselves widely trying to cover such a wide landscape.